awesome-astra/docs/docs/pages/data/explore/datagrip.md

 2. Click the plus `+` symbol to create a new _User Driver_
 3. Populate the name as you like, in the screenshot we picked `Astra JDBC Driver`
 4. Add the shaded jar by clicking the plus `+` symbol in the `Driver Files` panel.
-5. Select following class name for the driver
+5. For the `Class` field, select the following (the list has been build by scanner the library we just imported)

 ```java
 com.datastax.astra.jdbc.AstraJdbcDriver